Introduction

 • The Exuma Island post office is located in Georgetown.

-• A 50 cent stamp is required for postcards to Canada, United Stated and United Kingdom.
+• $0.65(USD) letters or postcards that weigh up to one half ounce is required for postcards to Canada, United Stated and United Kingdom.

 • Mail delivery is made by mail boat, so Federal Express and United Parcel Service are not available on Exuma.